-Sophomores anxious to get started with their admissions testing can sign-up for both the PSAT (the pre-SAT) and/or PLAN(the pre-ACT).
+Sophomores anxious to get started with their admissions testing can sign-up for both the PSAT (the pre-SAT.)
 If you take one or more AP classes, then at the end of the year take the respective AP Tests and any relevant Subject Tests.

-Junior year is when to decide which admissions test you will take: SAT or ACT with Writing.
-Take a practice test for both to see which one better suits you.
+Junior year is when to decide whether to take the SAT or ACT with Writing.
+Be sure to sign up for a practice test for each to determine which one fits you.
 Once you know which is the best choice, then prepare for that test.
 Try to have the SAT and/or ACT, plus any Subjects Tests completed before the end of your junior year.
 And don’t forget to take any AP Tests and relevant Subject Tests for AP classes in which you are enrolled.

 If you haven’t completed your admissions testing before, sign-up for:

 • The September ACT or

 • October SAT or Subject Tests or ACT test or

 • November SAT or Subject Tests or ACT test or

 • December SAT or Subject Tests or ACT test

 Students who plan to apply Early Action I, Restricted Early Action or Early Decision I must complete all testing in October.